danielrebai/danielrebai.github.io/_teaching/tp.md

 location: "Karlsruhe, Germany"
 ---

 Since Spring 2025, I served as a Teaching Assistant for the Transport Processes course, lead by Dr. Davide Vanzo.
+I organize a hands-on experimental activity in which students investigate the transport of plastic particles in water.
+Using a laboratory flume, they observe how plastics are transported by the flow, and in a visualization tank, they examine how different particles settle or rise through the water column.

 You can watch a classroom demonstration video below: